KeepCodingCloudDevops5/cicd-practica-yilisramirez/README.md

     ![docker agent](https://user-images.githubusercontent.com/39458920/166114026-c72756a5-740b-4686-b9de-8484734d42a5.JPG)

     Once created the docker agent, so we can define the Jenkinsfile to deploy the s3 bucket via terraform commands.
-    We had to add the AWS credentials in Jenkins and name them in the jenkinsfile as environment variable.
+    We had to add the AWS credentials in Jenkins and we reference them in the jenkinsfile as environment variable.

     ```
     pipeline {